Connect with us

 Geoff Wappett is the man who’s had the biggest influence on my career and I’ll be eternally grateful to him.

-I first came across Geoff when I left Northampton for at the turn of the Millennium.
-It was difficult times for the club, with relegation from the followed by all the hoo-ha about us not being allowed back up after winning the league.
+I first came across Geoff when I left Northampton for Rotherham at the turn of the Millennium.
+It was difficult times for the club, with from the Premiership followed by all the hoo-ha about us not being allowed back up after winning the league.

 After another knee reconstruction I retired from playing and took up coaching Rotherham’s U21 side alongside Geoff.
 When Mike Schmid got sacked I was offered the 1st XV head coach job but by then I’d decided I didn’t want to be in full-time coaching.